 Properties of Neoprene (CPR)

-Neoprene is a synthetic rubber material known for its versatility, durability, and resistance to oils, chemicals, heat, and weathering.
-It’s commonly used in various applications such as wetsuits, laptop sleeves, orthopedic braces, automotive fan belts, and more due to its flexibility and ability to provide insulation and protection.
+Neoprene (CPR) is a versatile synthetic elastomer prized for its resilience, flexibility, and resistance to oils, chemicals, heat, and environmental degradation.
+It is widely used in applications such as wetsuits, automotive parts, and protective gear.

 The following table provides a comprehensive list of neoprene (CPR) properties in both SI and US customary/Imperial units at normal temperature and pressure (NTP).